 Majoritarian identity politics has become salient in representative democracies.
 Why do parties engage in identity politics and what are its consequences?
 We present a model of electoral competition in which parties capture voter groups based on their identity, and compete over an economic policy platform for the support of non-partisan voters.
 In addition, the party that caters to majoritarian interests makes a costly investment in polarizing identity.
 The investment provides subsequent payoffs to voters who have a preference for identity.
 When voter preferences over policy platforms are idiosyncratic in nature, greater investment in polarizing identity (i) increases both parties’ rents from office; and (ii) marginalizes minority voter interests.
 Further, the majoritarian party substitutes away from economic policy platforms.
 This enhances its overall payoffs in equilibrium and decreases that of the non-majoritarian party.
 We discuss the implications in context of episodes of majoritarianism in India, Turkey, Brazil, and the United States.

 Ticku, R. & Venkatesh, R. S. (2020).
-Identity politics, clientelism, and public goods provision: Theory and evidence.
+Economics of majoritarian identity politics.
 ESI Working Paper 20-13. https://digitalcommons.chapman.edu/esi_working_papers/307/